New standards for Oklahoma high school students promote misinformation about the 2020 election

 “The standards do not instruct students on what to believe; rather, they encourage critical thinking by inviting students to examine real events, review publicly available information, and come to their own conclusions,” he said.

-Recounts, reviews and audits in the battleground states were Trump contested his loss all confirmed Democrat Joe Biden’s victory, and Trump lost dozens of court cases challenging the results.
+Recounts, reviews and audits in the battleground states where Trump contested his loss all confirmed Democrat Joe Biden’s victory, and Trump lost dozens of court cases challenging the results.

 Critics say Walters’ new standard is filled with misleading phrasing that seeks to steer the discussion in particular direction.